 Liquid cooling has of course been in use within high performance computing (HPC) and niche applications for a while, but the new core applications for AI are placing increased demands in a much bigger and more intensive way.

-Data centre management moves to the cloud
+Data Center management moves to the cloud

 While newer cloud-based management solutions will quite obviously live within the cloud, they enable the user to collect larger volumes of data from a broader range of IoT-enabled equipment.
-What’s more, the software can be used in number of large or small sized data centres, whether in one or thousands of locations.
+What's more, the software can be used in number of large or small sized data centers, whether in one or thousands of locations.

-These new systems, often described as DMaaS or Data Centre Management as a Service, use Big Data analytics to enable the user to make more informed, data driven decisions that mitigate unplanned events or downtime - far more quickly than traditional DCIM solutions.
+These new systems, often described as DMaaS or Data Center Management as a Service, use Big Data analytics to enable the user to make more informed, data driven decisions that mitigate unplanned events or downtime - far more quickly than traditional DCIM solutions.
 Being cloud-based, the software leverages “data lakes”, which store the collected information for future trend analysis, helping to plan operations at a more strategic level.

 Cloud-based systems also simplify the task of deploying new equipment and upgrading existing installations with software updates across a number of locations.
 In all cases, managing upgrades on a site-by-site basis, especially at the edge, with only on-premises management software leaves the user in a challenging, resource intensive and time consuming position.